 Team communication is really not as easy as it seems.

 When teams are focused on making a game in a short amount of time they (often) don't have time to think about conflicts.
 Strangely, when you are part of a company with a distant deadline, conflicts arise more easily.

 Game jams can't prepare yourself, as a leader or as a team member, to conflicts.
 Game studios (independant or not) are often founded by friends.
 This can give a fake impression of invincibility; Nothing will ever break friendship.
 It's wrong.
 If there is a thing in this world able to f*ck'd up 20 years of friendship it's running a company together.

 Don't believe that, because you can make awesome games together in 48 hours, you will make games in 1 or 2 years as easily.
 Because of external and internal reasons it won't ever be as fun, on the long run, as crafting small things.

-During game jams, all you need is a couple of people (friends or not), a computer or two, a weird idea and you’re set up to rock the video game industry2.
+During game jams, all you need is a couple of people (friends or not), a computer or two, a weird idea and you're set up to rock the video game industry (no you're not).
 At the end of the jam contest, after 48 hours spent working on your game, you may or may not have a game.
 It may or may not be an interesting / cool / nice game.
-But the contest is over, and there’s nothing more to do.
+But the contest is over, and there's nothing more to do.